 The CO2 emissions saved by changing suppliers can be upwards of 1.5 tonnes per person per year.

 Again this figure can vary greatly.
 For instance, in 2015, only 6% of France’s electricity came from fossil fuels, compared to 55% in Germany.

 In 2019 63% of American electricity was produced from fossil fuels.

 The saving is all CO2 that has not gone into the atmosphere and is directly related to you and the choices that you have made.

-Did you know that items left on standby can still be consuming up to 85% of the electricity that they would use if left fully on?
+Did you know that items left on standby can still consume up to 85% of the electricity they would use if left fully on?